-Find out about the public space protection orders in place in the borough
+Find out about the public space protection orders in place in the borough.

 Inconsiderate and inappropriate vehicle use

-Following a consultation, we've introduced a Public Space Protection Order (PSPO) to restrict inappropriate and inconsiderate vehicle use causing vehicle-related anti-social behaviour.
+There is a Public Space Protection Order (PSPO) to restrict inappropriate and inconsiderate vehicle use causing vehicle-related anti-social behaviour.

 Restrictions within the order include: